 Q: Is occupational therapy covered by insurance?

 Yes, occupational therapy is generally covered by most major insurance providers when deemed medically necessary.
-Coverage may vary depending on your plan, so we recommend checking with your insurance company.
-Our administrative team is also available to assist with benefit verification and authorization before you begin treatment.
+Coverage may vary depending on your plan; therefore, we recommend checking with your insurance company for specific details.
+Our administrative team is also available to assist with benefit verification and authorization before your treatment.

 Q: How is occupational therapy different from physical therapy?